isomerpages/moe-spectrasec/_yearbook/Yearbook 2020/Cultural Celebrations.md

 **Rethinking Celebrations**

-Quelling any uncertainty ushered in by the pandemic, the changes, big and small, inspired the Mother Tongue Languages department to adapt and think about the possibilities of commemorating the various cultural celebrations regardless.
+Quelling any uncertainty ushered in by the pandemic,&nbsp;the changes, big and small, inspired the Mother Tongue Languages department to adapt and think about the possibilities of commemorating the various cultural celebrations regardless.
 Not dampened by the unprecedented circumstances, in the course of brainstorming, the teachers got together virtually to think of ways to bring about the Hari Raya, Mooncake as well as the Deepavali celebrations.

 Even though the Hari Raya Celebrations coincided with the Circuit Breaker period, the learning and celebration were extended beyond the usual sharing of information via the Student Learning Space (SLS).
 A highly energetic Hari Raya music video that was inspired from the trending Tik Tok ‘Don’t Rush Challenge’ was made possible by the sheer enthusiasm and creativity of many Spectrans and staff who excitedly contributed their videos.
-These videos were pieced together and was made uniquely Spectra.
+These videos were pieced together and was&nbsp;made uniquely Spectra.

 Through solving quizzes, exploration of creating and sending e-Hari Raya card to friends and families, Spectrans continued to remain engaged as active learners despite the rapid transition to move learning online.
 Such similar fun-filled e-celebrations and e-activities continue to take place during the Mooncake (eg. tea appreciation demonstration) and Deepavali celebrations!
 These e-interactive hands-on-activities struck a chord with our Spectrans.